bhaden94/spacex-app/README.md

 ### Prerequisites

-To run this in a Docker container you must have Docker installed on your machine or go [here](https://www.docker.com/get-started) to get started.
+To run this in a Docker container you must have Docker installed on your machine.
+Go [here](https://www.docker.com/get-started) to get started if you don't.

-To run this out of a Docker container simply run these commands:

 ### Installation Without Docker